IFRS16 reporting lease contracts considerations for finance teams

 Our customers can decide

-If you are using our Asset NG lease accounting service, your transition to the new standard should happen smoothly.
+If you are using the accounting service available in our platform, your transition to the new standard will happen smoothly.

 * Timo Ihamäki from PwC discussed the general points of the new lease accounting regulations at a customer briefing 3 Step IT organised.
 Timo Ihamäki is a member of the PwC expert group that specialises in implementing the new IFRS standards.
 It’s his view that the change will have substantial impacts on many companies.
 Ihamäki describes the implementation of IFRS 16 as an enormous exercise which will probably require deployment of new accounting systems.